symbuzzer/MIUI-Debloater-Magisk-Modules/README.md

-# Stage 1 and stage 2 debloater magisk modules
+# Stage 1 and Stage 2 Debloater Magisk Modules
  Debloat various system apps on Poco devices.
  Works on both MIUI 13 and MIUI 12.
 Should work other MIUI based devices too.
  Removes these non-removable apps from system without breaking anything: